Tame class field theory over local fields: The tame fundamental group

 \section{The tame fundamental group}

-In this section, we shall recall the definition of the tame {\'e}tale fundamental group of an integral normal scheme and show its relation with various other {\'e}tale fundamental groups.
-We shall also recall a result of Kerz-Schmidt \cite{Kerz-Schmidt-MA} which provides several equivalent notions of tame {\'e}tale coverings.

-We begin by fixing some notations which will be in use throughout this paper.
-For a Noetherian local ring $A$, we let $A^h$ (resp. $\wh{A}$) denote the Henselization (resp. completion) of $A$ with respect to its maximal ideal.
+In this section, we shall recall the definitions of the tame {\'e}tale fundamental group and tame idele class groups and prove some initial results.
+We fix some notations which will be used in this paper.
+For a local ring $A$, we let $A^h$ (resp. $\wh{A}$) denote the Henselization (resp. completion) of $A$ with respect to its maximal ideal.
 For a discrete valuation field $K$, we shall let $\sO_K, \fm_K, \ff$ and $v_K$ denote the ring of integers of $K$, the maximal ideal of $\sO_K$, the residue field of $\sO_K$ and the normalized valuation of $K$, respectively.
-Recall from \cite{Abbes-Saito} (see also \cite{Saito20} and \cite[\S~6.1]{Gupta-Krishna-REC}) that for a Henselian discrete valuation field $K$, $G_K$ has an upper numbering non-logarithmic decreasing filtration $\{G^{(r)}_K\}_{r \in \Q_{\ge -1}}$ by closed subgroups such that $G^{(-1)}_K = G_K$ and $G^{(0)}_K$ (resp. $G^{(1)}_K$) is the inertia group $\Gal({K^{\ab}}/{K^{\nr}})$ (resp. the wild inertia group) of $G_K$.
-We shall call $G^{(\bullet)}_K$ the ramification filtration of $G_K$.